Protecting Medicaid Coverage for Virginians in 2023

 5. Enrollees can appeal reductions and terminations within 30 days.

 It is important to remember that all renewals will NOT happen at one time.
-They will be spread out as evenly as possible throughout the unwinding period.
+They are being spread out as evenly as possible throughout the unwinding period.

-Because states have 12 months to start all renewals, Virginia will not review all Medicaid cases at once.
-Instead, the state will initiate a batch of renewals each month between March 2023 and February 2024.
-This means that some Medicaid enrollees won’t receive correspondence about their cases for months.
+Because states have 12 months to start all renewals, Virginia has not reviewed all Medicaid cases at once.
+Instead, the state initiated a batch of renewals each month between March 2023 and February 2024.
+This means that Medicaid enrollees have received correspondence about their cases at different times.

 No. Before mailing a renewal package, the state conducts an ex parte renewal where they check electronic data sources to see if coverage can be automatically renewed.
 If the ex parte renewal is successful, the state will mail a notice telling the enrollee that their coverage has been renewed and they don’t need to take any action.
 Cases for Medicaid categories that have a resource limit cannot be renewed through the ex parte process — enrollees in these categories will always receive a renewal package.